Joseph Archambault

 Joseph Archambault (February 17, 1879 – September 11, 1964) was a Canadian politician and lawyer.

 Archambault was born in Montreal, Quebec, Canada.
 He was elected as a Member of the Liberal Party to the House of Commons of Canada in the 1917 election to represent the riding of Chambly—Verchères.
 He joined the anti-conscription Laurier Liberals on March 18, 1918 and was re-elected in the 1921 election.

+He was chair of the Royal Commission to Investigate the Penal System of Canada, whose inquiry ran from 1936 to 1938.
+Its 1938 report, informally called the Archambault Report, made influential recommendations for prison reform in Canadian penitentiaries.